caseygomez/Credit_Risk_Analysis/README.md

     * High Risk: .02
     * Low Risk: .81
 * Benefits:
-    * Instances from the minority class are randomly selected and added to the minority class.
+    * Instances from the minority class are randomly selected and added to the minority training class until both classifications are equal.
 ---
 ### SMOTE: